-Habitat: In humus in deep, shady woods at low to moderate elevations.
+Habitat: In forest understory and on forest edge, often in deep soil, at low to moderate elevations.

 Conservation Status: Not of concern